dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 </Rectangle>
 ```

-In this example, the `DragGestureRecognizer` is attached to a <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object.
+In this example, the <xref:Microsoft.Maui.Controls.DragGestureRecognizer> is attached to a <xref:Microsoft.Maui.Controls.Shapes.Rectangle> object.
 The `DragStarting` event is raised when a drag gesture is detected on the <xref:Microsoft.Maui.Controls.Shapes.Rectangle>, which executes the `OnDragStarting` event handler:

 ```csharp
 void OnDragStarting(object sender, DragStartingEventArgs e)